Why are some hospitals wildly successful online?

 Essentially, the page was invisible to search engines, with the exception of a few outbound links.
 Here is what the Spider Simulator tool shows:

-Itas important for team members to understand how search engines work so as new content is generated, it will be created in an SEO-friendly way.
+It’s important for team members to understand how search engines work so as new content is generated, it will be created in an SEO-friendly way.
 So when a new page is added to the website, it will be fortified with a unique title tag and meta description, and images will have alt tags attached to them.
 When teams arenat educated according to SEO best practices, they won’t know to do these things.
-(By the way, I told the brand about its “uncrawlable” infographic and linked to our SEO Guide for Beginners.)

 Theyave invested in scalable, measurable marketing efforts

-Despite the inability to effectively track leads, many health care providers spend a significant portion of their marketing budgets on billboards, newspaper advertising, radio spots, and television commercials.
+Despite the inability to effectively track leads, many healthcare providers spend a significant portion of their marketing budgets on billboards, newspaper advertising, radio spots, and television commercials.
 Perhaps it’s because the larger-than-life exposure seemingly validates the colossal price of those mediums.
 Healthcare marketers are wired to advertise with a public relations spin, but the feel-good messages arenat necessarily what your targeted audience is looking for.
 Furthermore, impressions arenat the metric your brand should be interested in.
 You should be focused on leads.
 People are looking for treatment options and symptoms online.
 In fact, Pew Internet research from earlier this year reported that 77% of online health seekers began their last search at a search engine like Google or Yahoo.
-This presents an exciting opportunity for health care organizations.
-Ranking organically doesnat cost a but the effort involved in fixing on-site errors can be costly and span a lengthy timeline.
-Even without organic visibility, health care brands can invest in Search Engine Marketing (SEM), which enables brands to bid on terms or phrases potential patients are searching, and then display ads in prominent positions.
+This presents an exciting opportunity for healthcare organizations.
+Ranking organically doesn’t cost, but the effort involved in fixing on-site errors can be costly and span a lengthy timeline.
+Even without organic visibility, healthcare brands can invest in Search Engine Marketing (SEM), which enables brands to bid on terms or phrases potential patients are searching, and then display ads in prominent positions.
 Although you have to pay for this traffic, there are several benefits that completely validate SEM as an advertising medium: